Skithan/LydsArt/README.md

 # LydsArt

-A modern art portfolio and e-commerce platform built for artist Lydia Paterson.
-The application showcases artwork with an elegant gallery interface, Firebase Storage image management, and handles online art sales with integrated Stripe payment processing.
+A modern art portfolio and e-commerce platform built for none other than my personal friend, teacher, artist, and inspiration, Lydia Paterson.
+The application showcases artwork with an elegant gallery interface, Firebase Storage photo management, and handles online art sales with embedded Stripe payment processing.

 ## 🌐 Live Site
 **Production**: https://lydsart-f6966.web.app